Algo-Vision404/Breast-Cancer-Predictor/README.md

 streamlit run app/main.py
 ```
 After running, open the local URL provided by Streamlit in your browser, use slidebar for adjustments, and view predictions instantly

+# Disclaimer
+This project is for educational and research purposes only.
+It is not intended for clinical use or medical diagnosis.